stringtron/quantative_style/README.md

   - `round1_eval` stores Pb precision recall curves for evaluated images, see column names in this [function](https://github.com/stringtron/quantative_style/blob/master/bench/benchmarks/evaluation_bdry_image.m) for details.
   - `round1_eval_sum` summarizes Pb evaluation results by style loss weights, `all` folder includes all 300 images.
       - `eval_bdry.txt`,`eval_bdry_img.txt`, `eval_bdry_thr.txt` stores intermediate results
       - `Universal_everyImgAUC.mat` stores base C statistics for all evaluated style transfer images.
-Each row shows weight, content and style ids, and the base C statistics for one image.
-This repo reports Pb precision-recall curve AUC as base C statistics, the max F-1 scores which is the final reported score in our paper, can also be generated using this codebase, see this [function](https://github.com/stringtron/quantative_style/blob/master/bench/benchmarks/collect_eval_bdry.m) for details.
+Each row shows weight, contentid, style id, and the base C statistics for one image.
+This repo reports Pb precision-recall curve AUC as the base C statistics, the max F-1 scores which is the final reported score in our paper, can also be generated using this codebase, see this [function](https://github.com/stringtron/quantative_style/blob/master/bench/benchmarks/collect_eval_bdry.m) for details.

-### Evaluation of base E statistics
+### Base E statistics

+####TODO

 ```
 python E_base.ipynb